 The Finnish Companies Act and Sampo plc's Articles of Association determine the issues that have to be dealt with at a General Meeting of Shareholders (competence of a general meeting).
 Customarily, a General Meeting deals with, in addition to issues determined by the law and Articles of Association, the issues presented by the Board of Directors.
 Furthermore, according to the Companies Act, a shareholder has the right to require a certain issue to be dealt with at the General Meeting, providing the issue falls within the scope of competence of the General Meeting.

 The Board of Directors convenes a shareholder meeting by publishing notice of the meeting on Sampo plc’s website at least three weeks before the General Meeting and no later than nine days before the record date of the General Meeting.
 The notice to a General Meeting shall also be published by a stock exchange release.

-The notice and other documents of the General Meeting, including the proposals of the Board of Directors and its committees to the General Meeting, as well as the Financial Statements and the Board of Directors’ Report as well as a proposal for the Remuneration Policy for Governing Bodies, are available on Sampo plc’s website at least three weeks before the General Meeting.
+The notice and other documents of the General Meeting, including the proposals of the Board of Directors and its committees to the General Meeting, as well as the Financial Statements and the Board of Directors’ Report as well as a proposal for the Remuneration Policy and Report for Governing Bodies, are available on Sampo plc’s website at least three weeks before the General Meeting.

 Annual General Meeting